GoogleChrome/ip-protection/Masked-Domain-List.md

 mailblue.eu                                      | MailBlue                                                       | Not Impacted By Script Blocking
 mailbutler.io                                    | MailButler                                                     | Not Impacted By Script Blocking
 mailcamp.nl                                      | MailCamp                                                       | Not Impacted By Script Blocking
-agentofficemail.com                              | MailChimp                                                      | Not Impacted By Script Blocking
-answerbook.com                                   | MailChimp                                                      | Not Impacted By Script Blocking
-campaign-archive1.com                            | MailChimp                                                      | Not Impacted By Script Blocking
-chimpstatic.com                                  | MailChimp                                                      | Not Impacted By Script Blocking
-list-manage.com                                  | MailChimp                                                      | Not Impacted By Script Blocking
-list-manage1.com                                 | MailChimp                                                      | Not Impacted By Script Blocking
-mailchimp.com                                    | MailChimp                                                      | Not Impacted By Script Blocking
-mandrillapp.com                                  | MailChimp                                                      | Not Impacted By Script Blocking
-tinyletter.com                                   | MailChimp                                                      | Not Impacted By Script Blocking
 mailtag.io                                       | MailTag                                                        | Not Impacted By Script Blocking
 mailtrack.io                                     | MailTrack                                                      | Not Impacted By Script Blocking
 mailcamp.net.pl                                  | MailTracker                                                    | Not Impacted By Script Blocking